YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 code analysis and writes output to text files as well as the HTML file ``jslint.html``.

 You can use the lint command at the framework, application, and mojit levels.
-We’ll focus on the application and mojit levels because you’ll be using them as you work towards creating the dashboard application.
+We'll focus on the application and mojit levels because you'll be using them as you work towards creating the dashboard application.

 To run JSLint on an application, including all of its mojits: